 Keep nuts and seeds refrigerated as they can go rancid quickly.
 You won’t believe how much better they taste!
 Get into the habit of adding nuts and seeds to snacks, smoothies, salads, etc. It’s an easy way to keep yourself feeling full and give your body the proteins and healthy fats it needs while making the transition to vegetarianism.

-As you can see, there are many choices for vegetarian protein sources and I’ve not listed them all.
-Start experimenting and you’ll be surprised at how easy it is to eat a varied, protein rich, vegetarian diet.
+Start experimenting and you’ll be surprised at how easy it is to experience vegetarianism while eating a varied, protein rich diet.

-If you’re considering switching to a vegetarian diet, give yourself Grace and replace things slowly.
+If you’re considering vegetarianism, give yourself Grace and replace things slowly.
 Start by going vegetarian for a couple of meals a week.
 Try a new food each week.
 Collect recipes online and from cookbooks that you want to try.
 Even reading through vegetarian cookbooks and magazines can give you some inspiration.

 Always remember that baby steps still move us forward

-If you’re not sure where to start, or would love some help getting started, reach out to schedule a discovery session.
+If you’re not sure where to start your vegetarianism, or would love some help getting started, reach out to schedule a discovery session.
 We’ll dive into what you’re eating now and how you can make some different choices, over time.